 3. Attach the embedded wallet and send

-Attach the adapted wallet, then sign and broadcast the route.sendRouteTransaction switches the wallet to the route’s chain if needed and returns the transaction hash:
+Attach the adapted wallet, then sign and broadcast the route.sendRouteTransaction switches the wallet to the route’s chain if needed, grants any ERC-20 allowance the route requires, and returns the transaction hash:

 4. Submit the receipt and track status

-Submit the transaction hash so Trustware can track settlement, then poll until the route resolves:pollStatus resolves when the route reaches success or failed.
+Submit the transaction hash so Trustware can track settlement, then poll until the route resolves:pollStatus resolves when the route reaches success, when it reaches failed, and when polling times out, so always check result.status rather than treating a resolved promise as success.
 Use Trustware.getStatus(route.intentId) instead if you want to poll on your own schedule.